tarun6738/tomato-food-delivery/README.md

 Copy paste the `docker-compose.yml` code from my github repository to your project directory.
 So currently your project directory contains 2 files, `.env` and `docker-compose.yml`

 And yes !!.
-Now you can run the command `docker-compose up --build` t start the application To stop you can use `docker-compose down` command
+Now you can run the command `docker-compose up --build` to start the application To stop you can use `docker-compose down` command